HUPO-PSI/mzQC/doc/multi-run.mzQC.md

 ```
 In fact, `setQualities` can contain one or more `setQuality` objects, each defining a different set of runs.
 E.g. if you have three technical replicates for two conditions, you might want to subsume three runs into a set, one for each condition and report the total number of proteins you identified, or the percentage of total intensity attributable to contaminants).
 Each `setQuality` object is an element of a JSON array, thus it is not explicitly named (i.e. there is no "setQuality" key in the mzQC file).
-A different `runQualities` object may hold QC information about the individual runs (shown in the `single-run.mzQC` example).
+A different `runQualities` object may hold QC information about the individual runs (shown in the `individual-runs.mzQC` example).
 For the purpose of this example, we will just use two `setQuality` objects (there could be none, only one or more than two though).
 How you define (and name) each set, is up to you and depends on your experimental design.
 A `setQuality` represents QC data that must be viewed in the context of all the runs of this set/group.
 I.e. the data is only valid within the context of the runs it comprises.
 E.g. it would be invalid to define a set of three runs and report their individual MS1 scan counts as a 3-tuple -- because this information can clearly be attributed to individual runs.
 Similar to `runQuality`, a `setQuality` also contains `metadata` about the set of runs (its input file**s**, the software used).